 1979 - Happy Child Nation's Pride | Commemorative Coin

-In 1979, the commemorative coins featured the development-oriented theme of 'Happy Child Nation's Pride,' reflecting a focus on the well-being and joy of children as integral to the pride and progress of the nation.
+The year 1979 saw the release of the commemorative coin under the development-oriented FAO series, with the theme ‘Happy Child Nation's Pride,’ reflecting a focus on the well-being and joy of children as integral to the pride and progress of the nation.

 Comments